-Northbridge Industrial Services is a holding company focused on two divisions.
-Crestchic, the larger division, is a specialist provider of electrical equipment used primarily to commission, test and service within power reliability and power security markets globally.
-Tasman Oil Tools is a rental specialist of down-hole tools to the oil & gas, geothermal energy and coal bed methane markets
+Northbridge Industrial Services is now focused on Crestchic, a specialist provider of electrical equipment used primarily to commission, test and service within power reliability and power security markets globally.
+It has substantially disposed of its Tasman division and is seeking to change its name to Crestchic Plc.

 Strong interim results, combined with good visibility on the outlook into Q1 2022, cause us to revisit estimates for the second time in as many months.
 A favourable outlook for Crestchic continues to be driven by a combination of strong data centre markets globally and, a return of large projects.